cloudedbats/cloudedbats_wurb_2020/README.md

   - Time zone: Europe/Stockholm
   - Keyboard layout: se

 Finally write to the SD card.
-When finished move the SD card to the Raspberry Pi.
+When finished remove the SD card.

+If you have many detectors, then be sure that you use different hostnames.
+Otherwise there will be problems when they are connected to the same network if more than one is identified as, for example, "wurb99.local".

 ### Start the Raspberry Pi

-Move the SD card to a Raspberry Pi computer and power it up.
+Insert the SD card into the Raspberry Pi and power it up.

-The Raspberry Pi should now be connected to your local network, either via WiFi or Ethernet depending on your configuration above.
+The Raspberry Pi should now be connected to your local network, either via WiFi or an Ethernet cable depending on your configuration above.

-Start a terminal window and connect with SSH
+Start a terminal window and connect with SSH.
+For Windows users Putty is a well known alternative.

     ssh pi@wurb99.local

+It is also possible to attach a screen and keyboard/mouse directly to the Raspberry Pi instead of using ssh.
+No graphical user interface will be available, only command line mode.

 ### Basic configurations